AmritAmar/GeneticImages/README.md

 The paper my team wrote for this project is available here: https://drive.google.com/file/d/18TFZThbFswRllVY08Np8gfi7XHtzdqvD/view?usp=sharing

+## Examples

+Eiffel Tower:

+Mona Lisa:

 ## Getting Started

 Simply clone and open this java project.
-Running this is simple: clone and then adjust parameters in the GeneticImages_SingleParent.java file.
+Adjust parameters in the GeneticImages_SingleParent.java file.

+Lines 51-52: Adjust the filepath of the image you would like to recreate Lines 56-62: Comment/Uncomment the shapes that should be included Lines 64-75: Adjust global Simulation Settings

 ## Authors